SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 4 January 2024 - Chat Integration with Microsoft Teams now includes sending notification using Adaptive Cards [ID_38339]

-From now onwards, notifications using Adaptive Cards can be sent to Chats or Channels with Chat Integration.
+It is now possible to send notifications using Adaptive Cards to chats or channels with Chat Integration.

 In an Automation script, you can use [the DcpChatIntegrationHelper NuGet](https://www.nuget.org/packages/Skyline.DataMiner.DcpChatIntegrationHelper) to easily interact with Microsoft Teams.